SitaraLiang/llm-finmath-reasoning-eval/README.md

 - **D1 - Assumption coverage:** measures whether the prediction's preconditions cover the global assumptions, local assumptions, required ground-truth preconditions, and outcomes established by preceding subquestions.
 - **D2 - Argument identification:** measures whether the prediction uses the expected theorem, lemma, property, or calculation method.
 - **D3 - Mathematical correctness:** measures whether the prediction's intermediate and final outcomes match the ground truth.
-- **D4 - Reasoning quality:** measures whether matched proof atoms respect the ordering constraints induced by ordered lists in the ground truth; elements inside tuples are treated as unordered alternatives.
+- **D4 - Reasoning Order:** measures whether matched proof atoms respect the ordering constraints induced by ordered lists in the ground truth; elements inside tuples are treated as unordered alternatives.

 The aggregate `overall_mean_score` averages D1, D2, and D3.
 The aggregate
 `overall_with_D4_score` additionally includes the strict D4 order score.